tamberg/braille/README.md

 Assertion failed: ..., function index_of
 ```

-If the text is too long.
+If the input text is too long.
 ```
 Assertion failed: (n < 32), function main
 ```